 Slinging, flinging, shoving, and stuffing commenced.
 Other passengers tried to step around me offering their unwanted bits of advice.
 Some were sarcastic, some were sympathetic; none were helpful.
 I was in a race against the clock.
 I muttered under my breath, “If I ever get out of this alive, it will NEVER happen again.”

 The disastrous day is a distant memory, but I still find myself thinking a suitcase is a tool of the devil.
 The iconic symbol of travel threatens like nothing else to bring out the grrrr in me.

 So, can anything be done to rise above this onslaught of decision-making that precedes getting out the door on a trip?
 Yes, peaceful packing can become a practice.
-After more than 45 years of international travel, I have gleaned a few tips to help eliminate the paralyzing “what if” of packing, and send you sailing with a jolly “Bon Voyage.”
-Here they are:
+After more than 45 years of travel, I have gleaned a few tips to help eliminate the paralyzing what if, and send you sailing with a jolly “Bon Voyage.”

-2. Start 2 days ahead.
+2. Start two days ahead.
 Place your suitcase in a separate room other than your bedroom.
 Do your laundry first.

 3. Place hanging clothes on a door rack to view your choices.

 4. Pack in daylight, not at night.
 Begin by counting out underwear.

 5. Use Eagle Creek packing cubes for categories.